nayangaripelly/InventoryManager/README.md

 2. have a mongodb cloud url or local setup ready
 3. install mongodb compass to view enteries in DB if you are using cloud url
 4. git for cloning
+5. install Docker to create docker_image and run it

 ## Installation steps